moonlight-21/LSTM_safety_prediction/README.md

 https://pan.baidu.com/s/1P0KFcOUlHmdanuewOOnIkA   code:wnie

+I'm sorry that the ADS-B data cannot be shared because of the confidentiality issues.

 Note: Before we issue the statement of disclosure, this dataset should only be used for the verification of our work.